Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics: Comparison of GPU and CPU performance

 \section{Comparison of GPU and CPU performance}

-To compare the computational speed of the ISGO method on GPUs and CPUs, we plot the wall time for the calculations of the SU(2) model on a $N_\text{site}=60$ size cluster with model architecture (L, F, K) = (16, 8, 3).
+To compare the computational speed of the ISGO method on GPUs and CPUs, the wall time for the calculations of the SU(2) model on a $N_\text{site}=60$ size cluster with model architecture (L, F, K) = (16, 8, 3) is plotted in Fig.~\ref{offPolicy}(c) in the main text.
 We have performed simulations on a single K80 GPU with 11GB memory of Google Colaboratory and two 2.30GHz Intel(R) Xeon(R) CPUs.
-The variational energies for different settings as a function of wall time are plotted in Fig.~\ref{walltime}.
 The ISGO method has two steps: Monte Carlo sampling and importance sampling gradient optimization.
 The Monte Carlo sampling step is always calculated on CPUs.
-The simulation with $N_\text{optimize} = 1$ corresponds to conventional GO method, whose performance on GPU (blue line) is similar to the one of the ISGO method on CPUs (green line), as in Fig.~\ref{walltime}.
+The simulation with $N_\text{optimize} = 1$ corresponds to conventional GO method, whose performance on GPU (blue line) is similar to the one of the ISGO method on CPUs (green line), as in main text Fig.~\ref{offPolicy}(c).
 Remarkably, the simulation with the ISGO method on GPUs (red line) arrives at a good variational energy at about 0.5h, while the conventional GO method (blue line) requires about 5h to obtain the similar accuracy for variational energy.
 The simulation with the conventional GO method on CPUs (magenta line) is the slowest one due to python overhead.
 The results shows that the simulations with the ISGO method on GPU are at least one order of magnitude faster than the conventional GO method on any hardware.
 We also observe the speedup is even greater for more complex networks.